-Before we talk about the criteria or filter logic, let us spend a minute on data sheet.
-The data must have a name for each column on the top most row.
+Before we talk about the criteria or filter logic, let us spend few minute on data sheet.
+The data must have a name for each column on the top-most row.
 This also known as Header.
 The Header or name must be unique.
 These names or Headers are used for choosing the criteria.
 The name represents the type of data.
 This can be for example Name, DOB, Amount etc.

 Remove any blank lines within the data.
-For all purposes, alway avoid blank lines in excel.
+For all purposes, always avoid blank lines in excel.
 Sometimes, blank lines can be visually pleasant but causes of all kind of miscalculations in excel.

 Here is an example of organized data

 Criteria are the filtering conditions to filter the data based on each column.
 Criteria is written in a different place than the data itself.
-The criterias can in the same sheet or another sheet.
+The criteria can be in the same sheet or in another sheet.
 It can even be on a different workbook (different excel file).
-We decide whether we want a OR condition or AND condition. let us understand the conditions and when to apply
+Criteria can be either OR Condition or AND condition. let us understand the conditions and when to apply

 In Simple term, if you want to show multiple specific values from same column, these are OR condition.
 For example, you want to choose Jan, Feb and Mar from Month column.
 Since these are different values from the same column, these are OR conditions